Bhaskarr-k/Backend-python/python notes/Bascis.md

 # python introduction?
 - python is a popular programing langauge
+- pythn is object oriented programing language
 - python was inroduced and developed by guido van rossum year of 1991
 - python is tnterpreted language
 - it is used for: